Building a Robust Enterprise Network Requires Planning for Contingencies.

-- Now you have the basic records set up in ARIN are you are ready to begin the ASN application process.
+- Now you have the basic records set up in ARIN are you are ready to begin the Autonomous Systems Number application process.
 First, do you have signed contracts with two distinct network providers (ISPs)?
 If so, good.
 Gather up all the paperwork from your network providers.
 If not, hold up, consider if you need an ASN at all.
 Without two providers, there is little need for you to run BGP.
 As such, you will have a harder time getting help from ARIN.

 b. the IP addresses currently in use on your network.
 List *every* IP number you currently use.
 Web servers, mail servers, office gateways, whatever you can come up with.

 c. provide verification (use the signed contracts you gathered in step 4 above).
 List your providers AS numbers.

 d.
 If this is a secondary autonomous systems for your organization, you’ll need to provide additional details as to why you need a new number.

 - ARIN will issue you a ticket number to track your application.
 Once this is approved you need to pay the registration fee.
 ARIN charges $500 USD to register each AS number.
 You will see an additional fee if you obtain IPv4 address space from ARIN as well.